heypoom/fastspend/README.md

 # FastSpend

 Log your daily spending lightning fast with short text snippets!
 FastSpend is a tool to log your spending in seconds, powered by a lightning fast API written in Rust.

+FastSpend aims to be service-agnostic, so you can log your spending to multiple sinks.
+Currently, it is implemented for the You Need A Budget API (YNAB API).
+Soon, we may offer plugins for logging to Airtable, Firebase, Plain Text, etc.

+FastSpend also aims to provide various frontends to log your spending.
+Currently, we offer a Svelte-powered progressive web app.
+Soon, we may implement a Rust-powered CLI, Raycast Extension and a chatbot,

-## Stack
+## Tech Stack

 - The frontend is built with Svelte and TypeScript as a PWA (Progressive Web Application).

 - The API is built with Rust, Cloudflare Workers and PostgreSQL.
   - The only reason I went with PostgreSQL in this case is because I haven't wrote for a very long time, as I always use Prisma in my other projects.
 If I were to implement this as a production project, I would go with NoSQL instead as we don't need a lot of relations to store the configuration state.

-## Usage

-TBA

 ## Syntax